 We must account for how each noise process is correlated both between different pixels and also in time.
 To meet the restrictions of the 2D GP optimisation from \citet{Fortune2024}, we must assume that these correlations are separable and that the full kernel function of the dataset can be represented as a sum of two kernel functions separable as a product of pixel and time kernel functions:

-where we define two pixel kernel functions $k_p$ and $s_p$ and two time kernel functions $k_t$ and $s_t$.
-The terms in $k_p$ and $k_t$ will describe systematics which are correlated in time, while terms in $s_p$ and $s_t$ will describe white noise or correlations between pixels which are instantaneous in time.
-We will introduce each noise process in turn over the rest of this section but the overall form of our kernel function will be as follows:
+Here, we define two pixel kernel functions, $k_p$ and $s_p$, and two time kernel functions, $k_t$ and $s_t$.
+The terms in $k_p$ and $k_t$ describe the systematics which are correlated over time, while the terms in $s_p$ and $s_t$ describe white noise or correlations between pixels which are instantaneous in time.
+We introduce each noise process in turn over the rest of this section, but the overall form of our kernel function is

-where we have three time-correlated systematics processes which due to the restrictions of this GP optimisation must all share the same time kernel function with a shared length scale (chosen to be the exponential kernel), but have different correlations as a function of separation of pixels on the detector.
-These correlations between pixels are denoted by the pixel kernel functions to be described in this section: $k_\mathrm{p; FCS}$, $k_\mathrm{p; IPS}$ and $k_\mathrm{p; CS}$.
-We also have multiple noise processes which we model as independent in time including white noise which is adjusted to account for interpixel capacitance (IPC) and correlations associated with the background subtraction.
-These are described by the pixel kernel functions $s_\mathrm{p; wn+IPC}$ and $s_\mathrm{p; backgr}$.
-Note that our kernel function is in the form of Equation~\ref{eq:kernel_form} and that none of the pixel kernel functions can have any time-dependence.
+where we have three time-correlated systematics processes.
+Due to the restrictions of this GP optimisation, they must all share the same time kernel function with a shared length scale (chosen to be the exponential kernel), but with different correlations as a function of separation of pixels on the detector.
+These correlations between pixels are denoted by the pixel kernel functions to be described in this section: $k_\mathrm{p; FCS}$, $k_\mathrm{p; IPS}$, and $k_\mathrm{p; CS}$.
+We also have multiple noise processes that we modeled as independent in time, including correlations associated with the background subtraction, as well as white noise which must be adjusted to account for interpixel capacitance (IPC).
+These are described by the pixel kernel functions $s_\mathrm{p; backgr}$ and $s_\mathrm{p; wn+IPC}$.
+Note that our kernel function is in the form of Equation~\ref{eq:kernel_form} and that none of the pixel kernel functions can have any dependence on time.

-Depending on the noise process it can either be simpler to describe the kernel function in terms of the covariance matrices that it builds or by writing out the kernel function explicitly, so we sometimes switch between these notations.
+Depending on the noise process, it can either be simpler to describe the kernel function in terms of the covariance matrices that it builds or by writing out the kernel function explicitly; thus, we sometimes switch between these notations.
 Our kernel function restriction may equivalently be expressed with Equation~\ref{eq:kronsum}, where the full covariance matrix of the dataset must be expressible as the sum of two Kronecker products